Nicolas-Ho/SQL-Mastery/README.md

 **View**

 ![Screenshot 2023-04-06 at 19 41 13](https://user-images.githubusercontent.com/73830924/230455960-64391158-3c11-495a-ab4f-2c1ba50dd9e9.png)
-`

-### 3.Rank the athletes according to the numbers of medals they won
+### 3.Rank the athletes according to the numbers of medals they won.

 ````sql
 SELECT